Menu

 Fact #2

-Zimbabwean Latter-day Saints currently wanting to attend the temple have to travel 14 hours by car to the Johannesburg South Africa Temple.
+Zimbabwean Latter-day Saints currently wanting to attend the temple have to travel 14 hours by vehicle to the Johannesburg South Africa Temple.

 Fact #3

-Three months after becoming President of the Church, President Russell M. Nelsonvisited Harare and said, “You deserve a temple here in Harare because that’s where we get the highest of all the blessings that God can give to His faithful children.
+Three months after becoming President of the Church, President Russell M. Nelson visited Harare and said, “You deserve a temple here in Harare because that’s where we get the highest of all the blessings that God can give to His faithful children.
 I want to be here to see that happen.”
+This was two years after President Thomas S. Monson announced a temple for Harare.

 This will be the first Latter-day Saint temple in Zimbabwe and the ninth in Africa.